-Develop a Crop Plan
+Develop A Crop Plan

-Once you know your soil type and have amended your soil as recommended by your soil sampling test, such as adjusting soil pH or adding organic matter, it is time develop your crop plan.
+Once you know your soil type and have amended your soil as recommended by your soil sampling test, such as adjusting soil pH or adding organic matter, it is time to develop your crop plan.

-A long term Crop Plan is needed for ideal soil preparation.
+A long term crop plan is needed for ideal soil preparation.
 Hemp should not be grown every year on the same plot of land.
 This means you will need to utilize crop rotation and cover crops when not growing hemp in order to protect your soil from long term compaction created from bare soil being exposed to the elements.